Akirus/Game21/Documentation/build&run.md

 Use build.sh to build the whole application and create docker image

 ## Running application
-Use run-all.sh to run mssql container and application container. use run-app-container.sh to run only application.
+Use run.sh to run mssql container and application container. use run-application-container.sh to run only application.

+Use go.sh to buld and run application.

 ## Build flow:
 1. dotnet restore